d2l-ai/d2l-en/chapter_introduction/preface.md

-Aside from a few preliminary notebooks that provide a crash course in the basic mathematical background, each subsequent notebook introduces both a reasonable number of new concepts and provides a single self-contained working example, using a real dataset.
+Aside from a few preliminary notebooks that provide a crash course in the basic mathematical background, each subsequent notebook introduces both a reasonable number of new concepts and provides a single self-contained working example -- using a real dataset.
 This presents an organizational challenge.
 Some models might logically be grouped together in a single notebook.
 And some ideas might be best taught by executing several models in succession.
-On the other hand, there's a big advantage to adhering to a policy of *1 working example, 1 notebook*: This makes it as easy as possible for you to start your own research projects by plagiarising our code.
+On the other hand, there's a big advantage to adhering to a policy of *1 working example, 1 notebook*: This makes it as easy as possible for you to start your own research projects by leveraging our code.
 Just copy a single notebook and start modifying it.

 We will interleave the runnable code with background material as needed.